Andrews High School (Texas)

-Andrews High School or AHS is a public high school based in Andrews, Texas and classified as a 4A school by the UIL.
+Andrews High School or AHS is a public high school based in Andrews, Texas, United States and classified as a 4A school by the University Interscholastic League (UIL).
 It is a part of the Andrews Independent School District which serves all of Andrews County.
+During 2023–2024, Andrews High School had an enrollment of 1,196 students and a student to teacher ratio of 14.35.
+The school received an overall rating of "B" from the Texas Education Agency for the 2024–2025 school year.